vnava/fundamentals-assessment-3/concepts/concepts.md

 * [ ] What is the difference between "arguments" and "parameters"?

 * [ ] "Not all properties of an object are methods, but all methods are properties."
 True or false?
 Justify your reasoning (you may use code to do so).

+* [ ] What is an anonymous function?
+What is the opposite of an anonymous function?